Which Ecommerce Platform to Choose? The 007 mission

 Being retired to Jamaica, he was about to start his own business.
 He gladly accepted the challenge but didn't have much time to spend on ecommerce store development.
 Besides, he didn't even know where to start.
-The only thing James knew — he had to get the new online store up and running quickly and without bugs.
+The only thing James knew — he had to build a new online store and running quickly and without bugs.
 So...

 Created by a group of snowboarding lovers, Shopify is now one of the best ecommerce platforms for small businesses with over 1,000,000 businesses among its users.
 Between 2016 and 2019, the company generated $319bn in revenue and almost doubled its stock market in a few months of 2020, gaining nearly 11% of the total ecommerce market share.

 - Its simplicity and setup easiness - from web hosting all the way to frontend design;